As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases.

 Gently move him forward and backward to get him acclimated to the water again.
 After a few seconds, he will swim away healthy and be ready to be caught again downstream.
-The back and forth movement not only imitates motion through the water for the fish but also stimulate gill respiration.
+The back and forth movement not only imitates motion through the water for the fish but also stimulates gill respiration.

 3. Pack Your Trash When You’re Done

-Ok, so this one is straight forward but extremely important in many ways and one you may not have ever heard about.
+Ok, so this one is straightforward but extremely important in many ways and one you may not have ever heard about.
 The importance of eliminating litter at waterways and fishing access points is due to the harm to wildlife.

 We consider that animals choke on plastics and get tangled in fishing line but more than that, it just looks bad and that encourages more littering.
 Studies have shown that a littered fishing access site encourages others to do the same.
 It is the “everyone else is doing it” mentality, and it hurts the waterways.

 So, the conclusion to this method of caring for our waterways is to simply not litter, but maybe even going a step further and taking a garbage bag with you.
-One of the worst items that gets thrown out is fishing line, if you see it laying around do the right thing and take it out with you.
+One of the worst items that gets thrown out is the fishing line, if you see it laying around do the right thing and take it out with you.
 Often, state wildlife departments have containers for fishing line on site.